 The network will consider innovative ways to contribute to future ICSEI congresses and/or regional events.
 It will also promote the learning of our members by seeking to link ICSEI network activity to innovative possibilities, such as grant applications, courses, webinars and virtual learning events.

-Co-coordinators: Melanie Ehren (Vrije Universiteit Amsterdam) Alvaro Gonzalez (O’Higgins, Chile) Mauricio Pino Yancovic (CIAE, Santiago, Universidad de Chile) Romina Madrid (PUCV)
+Network Co-Coordinators: Chris Chapman (Glasgow); Melanie Ehren (Vrije Universiteit Amsterdam); Alvaro Gonzalez (O’Higgins, Chile); Romina Madrid (PUCV); Mauricio Pino Yancovic (CIAE, Santiago, Universidad de Chile)

 Knowledge Exchange Officer: Sarah Weakley (Glasgow)